 Most health and fitness professionals are wise to the notion that more Omega-3 fatty acids in the diet is a good thing for controlling inflammation and heart health.
 However, that’s not the entire picture.
 We tend to ingest more Omega-6 fatty acids than Omega-3’s.
-Balancing the Omega fatty acid ratio is imperative to getting a maximal health and longevity benefits from these nutritional compounds.
+Balancing the Omega fatty acid ratio is imperative for our personal training clients to achieve maximal health and longevity benefits from these nutritional compounds.

 The “SAD” State of our Dietary Habits